Public speaking tips:

 When you practice speaking and analyze the speech each day, you will improve your vocal skills quickly.
 Too many preachers spend 40 years without self inflection on their delivery.
 You may notice such men, by they're dry tone and delivery.

-If you do anything for 15 minutes a day, you will grow in the focus you aim at.
-This is true in public speaking exercises.
-Preachers who only speak 2-3 times a week, (in church) will only grow with the time investment they place on speech-craft.
 Note: if 15 minutes a day is to much, reduce it to 10 or 5 minutes a day.
-The point is to do these exercises daily and work on the skills trough analyzes regularly.
+The point is to do these exercises daily and work on the skills regularly.
 If doing these exercise daily is to much for you.
-Set aside days or a day that works to invest into your craft.
+Set aside days or a day that works to invest into your public speaking craft.
 Start small if you must, but try to do more, as you grow and get used to these exercises.

 When you stop speech work altogether in your life, you will...lose this gift.
 Your skills will grow dull.
 But the more you invest in this skill in presentation and analysis, the more you will grow in this talent.
 Keep the talent honed sharp.
 Make this practice part of your life.
 Make this routine a habit.